 During the building works, the contractors will access the building through a combination of the Alley, the Cambridge Road entrance and the Prospect Place entrance.
 Hastings Building Service are committed to minimising the disruption of this and will be as efficient with deliveries as possible.

 When the building is operational, the main entrance will be via Cambridge Road.
 There will be people working on the first floor who may use the Prospect Place entrance and perhaps tenants on the leisure floor.
 We have listened to the feedback of neighbours and are looking into CCTV for this entrance to avoid loitering at night.

 These plans are developing as we go for access so please get in touch if you have ideas or comments.

 What is the timescale for completion of the project?

-We aim to get the first tenants (floor 1 workspace, floor 2 floor 3 artists studios and a construction workshop) moved in during the summer (estimated July).
+We aim to get the first anchor tenants (floor 1 workspace, dance studio, brewery) moved in by Spring 2020.

-We will continue with the necessary repairs and promotion to begin to populate some of the spaces on the leisure floors (bottom three floors and the roof) as suitable tenants come forward.
-We hope to have some anchor tenants in these spaces by Christmas 2019.
+We will continue with the necessary repairs and promotion to begin to populate further spaces on the leisure floors (bottom three floors and the roof) as suitable tenants come forward.
+We hope to have more tenants in these spaces by Christmas 2020.